levon003/levon003.github.io/_posts/2024-09-30-python-async.md

  - Django's [Async adapter functions](https://docs.djangoproject.com/en/5.1/topics/async/#async-adapter-functions) documentation
  - The Python [asyncio](https://docs.python.org/3/library/asyncio.html) documentation (see in particular ["Developing with asyncio"](https://docs.python.org/3/library/asyncio-dev.html))
  - Alyssa Coghlan's ["Some Thoughts on Asynchronous Programming"](https://python-notes.curiousefficiency.org/en/latest/pep_ideas/async_programming.html)
+ - "The Function Colour Myth.
+Or: async/await is not what you think it is." by Cory Benfield: <https://lukasa.co.uk/2016/07/The_Function_Colour_Myth/>

  _For other learning resources, see [Useful Links]({% post_url 2023-11-27-useful-links %}).
 For a less discriminate list of resources, see my [link dump]({% post_url 2024-03-01-link-dump %})._